hille721/solvatum/README.md

 in your command line.
 (This requires of course that conda is installed)

-# Usage of the database interface:

-For using the database interface from each directory, ad the pyhtonpath to your bashrc:
+For using the database interface from each directory, add the pyhtonpath to your bashrc:

 ```bash
 export PYTHONPATH=$PYTHONPATH:<path_to_the_repository>/solvation-free-energy-database/database
 ```

+# Usage of the database interface:
 Open a Python prompt and type in:

 ```python